If you’re applying to train as a teacher you’ll be required to write a personal statement as part of your application.

 - your thoughts on children’s wellbeing and the education system

 Your personal statement should tell us why you want to teach, your skills and about any experience you might have of working with young people or in the education sector.
 If you are taking any exams or additional study before starting the course, particularly if this relates to your eligibility to join the course, we want to hear about it.

 It should also show that you understand the education system, what challenges teachers face and that you’re engaged with issues around education.

 Although it’s a good place to expand on your skills and experience, this shouldn’t be the main focus of your personal statement as the rest of the application will showcase this.
-It’s more important for you to tell us why you want to teach and how any skills or experience will help you realise this.

 What universities are looking for

 Universities want to see your passion for teaching and understand why you think teaching this subject or age group is the right career for you.

 Your personal statement should be original and honest.
 Try and avoid clichés or writing what you think we want to hear.
 All we really want to hear are the real reasons you’re applying to study a PGCE and become a teacher.

 If you’re writing a personal statement for primary teacher training, say why you’d like to teach this age group.
 If you are particularly interested in certain primary subjects or have relevant experience in them, you can talk about that here too.